JamesWCCheng/Trie_with_LRUCache/README.md

-# Trie_with_LRUCache
+# Trie + LRU Cache
+Simple LRU cache with O(1) Get and Put

-simple Trie implement with LRUCache
+Simple Trie tree Implementation with LRU Cache.

+Open the source with Visaul Studio Code.